wyozi/gmod-medialib/README.md

 	surface.SetDrawColor(255, 255, 255)
 	surface.DrawRect(0, h, w, 25)

+	-- Request metadata. 'meta' will be nil if metadata is still being fetched. local meta = mediaclip:lookupMetadata()

-	-- 'meta' is fetched asynchronously, so we need to check if it exists local title, duration = tostring(meta and meta.title), (meta and meta.duration) or 0
+	local title, duration = tostring(meta and meta.title),
+							(meta and meta.duration) or 0